-The Home supports young people with special educational needs in the following ways.
+The Home will support young people with special educational needs in the following ways.

-A good working relationship is established with schools, colleges and Virtual Schools to ensure that young people's special educational needs are identified, understood and appropriately provided for.
+A good working relationship will be established with schools, colleges and Virtual Schools to ensure that young people's special educational needs are identified, understood and appropriately provided for.

-The Home ensures any Education, Health and Care Plan (EHCP) in place for a young person is adhered to and raises issues appropriately but assertively if aspects of the EHCP are not being followed or require amendment.
-Where the Home believes an EHC assessment is required for a particular young person a request is promptly made to the local authority.
+The Home will ensure any Education, Health and Care Plan (EHCP) in place for a young person is adhered to and will raise issues appropriately but assertively if aspects of the EHCP are not being followed or require amendment.
+Where the Home believes an EHC assessment is required for a particular young person a request will be promptly made to the local authority.

-The Home ensures Personal Education Plans (PEP) are in place for all Looked After Children and that PEP review meetings are arranged by the Social Worker on a termly basis.
-The Home ensures that PEP meetings are attended and that appropriate short and long term goals for education and plans for the future are discussed and recorded.
-The Home challenges the Local Authority if PEP meetings are delayed or if the PEP is not made available.
+The Home will ensure Personal Education Plans (PEP) are in place for all Looked After Children and that PEP review meetings are arranged by the Social Worker on a termly basis.
+The Home will ensure that PEP meetings are attended and that appropriate short and long term goals for education and plans for the future are discussed and recorded.
+The Home will challenge the Local Authority if PEP meetings are delayed or if the PEP is not made available.

-All children with special educational needs are provided with the resources they need within the Home so they can study and complete homework.
+All children with special educational needs will be provided with the resources they need within the Home so they can study and complete homework.

-11.If the home is registered as a school, details of the curriculum provided by the home and the management and structure of the arrangements for education
+11. If the home is registered as a school, details of the curriculum provided by the home and the management and structure of the arrangements for education